Materials list for Intermediate Watercolour Class

 • Individual ceramic saucers for mixing washes, or a palette that has large wells in it.

-• Palette knife - smaller rather than larger, preferably diamond shaped.
+• Palette knife - smaller rather than larger, preferably diamond or oval shaped.